On a stronger reconstruction notion for monoids and clones: Preliminaries

 \begin{theorem}[{\cite[Corollary~2]{PaoliniShelahReconstructionWithStrongSIP}}] If $G=\Aut(\mathbb{A})$ and $G'=\Aut(\mathbb{B})$ are automorphism groups of countable \nbdd{\aleph_0}categorical structures without algebraicity such that~$G$ and~$G'$ have the strong small index property, then every group isomorphism $\phi\colon G\to G'$ is induced by conjugation. \end{theorem}

-Reformulated in terms of Definition~\ref{def:aut-homeo} Rubin's Theorem~\ref{thm:Rubin-group-categoricity} says that the automorphism group of a countable \nbdd{\aleph_0}categorical structure with a weak \nbdd{\forall\exists}interpretation and no algebraicity has automatic action compatibility with respect to all countable \nbdd{\aleph_0}categorical structures without algebraicity.
+Reformulated in terms of Definition~\ref{def:aut-homeo}, Rubin's Theorem~\ref{thm:Rubin-group-categoricity} says that the automorphism group of a countable \nbdd{\aleph_0}categorical structure with a weak \nbdd{\forall\exists}interpretation and no algebraicity has automatic action compatibility with respect to all countable \nbdd{\aleph_0}categorical structures without algebraicity.
 The more recent Theorem~\ref{thm:reconstruction-ssip} by Paolini and Shelah states that the automorphism group of a countable \nbdd{\aleph_0}categorical structure having SSIP and no algebraicity has automatic action compatibility with respect to the class of exactly these structures.

+It is worth noting that the assumption of absence of algebraicity cannot easily be abandoned in Theorems~\ref{thm:Rubin-group-categoricity} and~\ref{thm:reconstruction-ssip}.
+Otherwise one could take some countable \nbdd{\aleph_0}categorical~$\mathbb{A}$ with countable signature, SSIP and transitive automorphism group, e.g.\ $\mathbb{A}=(\mathbb{Q},<)$, and construct an extension~$\mathbb{B}$ by adding a new element~$b$ to the carrier and~$\set{b}$ as a unary relation so that~$b$ becomes a fixed point of $\Aut(\mathbb{B})$.
+This construction preserves \nbdd{\aleph_0}categoricity and SSIP, and although $\Aut(\mathbb{A})$ and $\Aut(\mathbb{B})$ would be isomorphic, they would not be action isomorphic for $\Aut(\mathbb{A})$ is transitive, but $\Aut(\mathbb{B})$ fixes~$b$.

-These theorems will be our starting point to lift automatic action compatibility from permutation groups to monoids and finally to polymorphism clones of structures with certain additional properties in section~\ref{sect:monoids}.
+The two theorems above will be our starting point to lift automatic action compatibility from permutation groups to monoids and finally to polymorphism clones of structures with certain additional properties in section~\ref{sect:monoids}.
 Concrete examples where our approach applies are given in section~\ref{sect:examples}.